RobertAron/AndroidNotes/Componenets/RecyclerView.md

 ```

-2. Create an our `Layout`.
+2. Create a `Layout`.
 This displays each 'row'

 `my_simple_row.xml`